phonegap-build/docs-en/3.0.0/configuring/plugins.md

 To extend the native functionality exposed by the PhoneGap native-app container, PhoneGap Build supports a white-listed selection of PhoneGap Plugins,

-The list of all supported plugins is located on our [plugins repository.](https://build.phonegap.com/plugins)
+The list of all supported plugins is located on our
+  <a href="https://build.phonegap.com/plugins" target="_blank">plugins repository.</a>

 Plugins need to implemented differently for each platform, and may not be supported across all PhoneGap platforms.
 If you're deploying across multiple platforms, be sure that the experience degrades gracefully for users who do not have the plugin available.